 - Press on and dial 3 7 5.
 If you hear repeating tones, the Agent Help feature is not available at your endpoint, you already have four parties in your call, not enough system circuits are currently available, or the Agent Help Extension is in DND. - 2.
 Dial the Agent Help Extension number, if required.
 (Your endpoint may be programmed to automatically dial the number, or you may be required to dial it.)
 If the Agent Help Extension accepts the call, you hear the Agent Help tone, if it is enabled, and the supervisor can monitor or join your call.

-If the Agent Help Extension rejects the call, you hear a confirmation tone, and the display shows AGENT HELP REJECTED.
+If the Agent Help Extension rejects the call, you hear a confirmation tone.